DoMusic/Hybrid-Net/README.md

 A transformer-based hybrid multimodal model, various transformer models address different problems in the field of music information retrieval, these models generate corresponding information dependencies that mutually influence each other.

-An AI-powered multimodal project focused on music.
-Get chords, beats, lyrics, melody, and tabs for any song.
+An AI-powered multimodal project focused on music, generate chords, beats, lyrics, melody, and tabs for any song.

 > The online experience, [See the site here](https://lamucal.ai)